 Below are some words you should avoid at all costs during negotiation:

 -“Probably.”
 Using this word shows uncertainty or guesswork.
-You need to be definitive and assertive when talking.
+It would be best if you were definitive and assertive when talking.

 -“Kinda.”
-This is like “probably” in that it signifies you are unsure of what you are saying.
+This is like “probably” because it signifies you are unsure of what you are saying.

 -“Just.”
-Using this word trivializes your next statement.
+Using this word trivializes your following statement.
 It depletes the life out of your sentences and makes them minimal.
 Steer clear of such statements.

 -“Should.”
 It tries to place responsibility on the other person, forcing them to do something.
-Nobody likes being forced, not even you.
+Nobody likes being bullied, not even you.

 5. Learn to pause